Command-Line Usage

 One is intended for automated, programmatic use (fowld) and the other is intended for human use (fowl).

-Most users will only ever use fowl.
+Most users should use fowl.

 High-Level Overview

 These streams may be anything at all – but the core use-case is aimed at eliminating the need to run public-IP services.
-Our canonical “hello world” example is a simple chat system: running nc (aka “netcat”) on one side, and telnet on the other (see 💬 Hello World: Chat! for a fully-worked example).
+Our canonical “hello world” example is a simple chat system: - running nc (aka “netcat”) on one side; - and telnet on the other (see 💬 Hello World: Chat! for a fully-worked example).

 Although nc and telnet provide no security, using them here we get an end-to-end-encrypted chat session.
 We also get “durability” (if one side loses conenction or changes to a different network, we will eventually resume uninterrupted).
 We do not have to change the nc or telnet programs at all (they can already connect to and listen upon localhost – that’s all we need).

-The general flow of a session is that one side “starts” it (allocating a secret code), and the second side “joins” it (consuming the secret coe).
+The general flow of a session is that one side “starts” it (allocating a secret code), and the second side “joins” it (consuming the secret code).
 These codes can be used precisely once: if a bad actor guesses or intercepts the code, your partner will know (because it won’t work for them).

 You may also gain additional security by using the “verifier” feature, if desired (this ensures that you’re 100% definitely communicating with the intended party).
-See the `magic-wormhole documentation <>`_ for a full security discussion.
+See the magic-wormhole documentation for a full security discussion.

 Philsophy of Commands